ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

   --remote-debugging-port=9222
 ```

-CDP lets the agent operate in the same browser profile the user already trusts.
-It can reuse a live tab, preserve session storage, inherit browser extensions or enterprise policy, and avoid turning login into an automation problem.
-How did I not know about [connect over CDP](https://playwright.dev/docs/api/class-browsertype#browser-type-connect-over-cdp) for an existing session until now?!?
+CDP lets the agent use the browser profile I already trust.
+It can reuse a live tab, keep session storage, inherit browser extensions or enterprise policy, and avoid turning login into an automation problem.
+How did I not know about [connect over CDP](https://playwright.dev/docs/api/class-browsertype#browser-type-connect-over-cdp) for an existing session until now?

 I run my `holo-agent` via: